Develop your capacity to treat small animal emergency and critical care cases confidently and maximise your patient outcomes.

 All CVE Distance Education (DE) programs are mentored by leading veterinary experts who will provide individual feedback and advice on completion of each monthly module.
 Each module may include written content, technique videos, self-reflections, quizzes and online submission of monthly assignments.

-Maximise the opportunity to expand and consolidate your learning by participating in the tutor moderated group discussion forum and attending the optional 3-day practical workshop to apply the knowledge you have gained.
+Maximise the opportunity to expand and consolidate your learning by participating in the tutor moderated group discussion forum and attending the optional 2-day interactive workshop, with an emphasis on working through case studies and group discussion.

 Who should enrol?